-You may be amazed at how easy it is to lose track of your water heater’s age, or how hard it can be to identify a problem before it causes damage.
+You might be amazed at how easy it is to forget about your water heater’s age, or how difficult it can be to identify a problem before it causes damage.

-There are a couple signs that you can use to keep an eye on the condition of your water heater.
+There are a few signs that you can use to keep an eye on the state of your water heater.
 You’ll want to be on the lookout for them to keep your equipment in the finest condition.

 Here are five likely signs it might be time to replace your water heater in Austin.